 Passenger coaches with smashed windows and graffitied sides lay dormant on some track that has not been used in years.
 Small trees have grown in between the rails.
 The trains look sad and neglected.
 Too old for service and not interesting enough for a museum.
 We go under a bridge and descend into a kind of open tunnel.

 Overhead a battered almost derelict church stands with its windows bricked and boarded up.
 This part of Liverpool is so undesirable it's barely worth knocking the church down and selling the plot.
 Instead, time will level this building to the ground.
 In a twist of irony, this 'house of God' probably sees more homeless people and drug addicts come through its doors than it ever did when there was a congregation, an organ, and a priest.

 "Ladies and Gentlemen, we will shortly be arriving at Liverpool Lime Street where this train will terminate.
 Please remember to take all your luggage with you when you exit the train.
 We hope you had a pleasant journey and will travel again soon with Virgin Railways.
 Next stop Liverpool Lime Street, all change please."

-I gather my things and step out onto the platform.
-Over the loudspeaker the announcer hails the news of our on time arrival.
+I'm in no rush as I gather my things and step out onto the bustling platform.
+I let hurrying people pass me on their ways to wherever.
+Over the loudspeaker, the announcer hails the news of our on-time arrival.